johnsosoka/site-johnsosoka-com/README.md

 ### Running Locally

-1. Navigate to the root directory of the project in your terminal.
+1. Navigate to the scripts directory of the project in your terminal.
 2. Execute `run-local.sh` to serve the website locally.
 This will start a local server where you can preview the website.
    ```bash
    ./run-local.sh